Ravindra Prabhat

-Ravindra Prabhat (born 5 April 1969) is a Hindi novelist, journalist, poet, and short story writer from India.
+Ravindra Prabhat (born 5 April 1969) is a Hindi-language novelist, journalist, poet, and short story writer from India.

 Early life and education

-Prabhat was born on 5 April 1969 in the village of Mahindwara, Sitamarhi, India.
-He was raised and received primary education in Mahindwara.
-He obtained higher education in geography honours from B. R. Ambedkar Bihar University in Muzaffarpur, he later studied Master of Journalism and Mass Communication (MJMC) from the Uttar Pradesh Rajarshi Tandon Open University, Allahabad.
+Prabhat was born on 5 April 1969 in the village of Mahindwara, Sitamarhi, in Bihar, India.
+He was raised and received his primary education in Mahindwara.
+He obtained his higher education in geography honours from B. R. Ambedkar Bihar University in Muzaffarpur.
+Later, he studied Master of Journalism and Mass Communication (MJMC) at the Uttar Pradesh Rajarshi Tandon Open University, Allahabad.

 Personal life

-According to the Brahmin family culture he underwent an upanayan initiation at age eleven.
+According to Brahmin tradition, he underwent an upanayan initiation aged eleven.
 He married M. Prabhat, in Bettiah on 18 May 1989.
 They have a son and two daughters.